kenkin360/nbd-vhdx/README.md

 # nbd-vhdx
-nbx-vhdx is a systemd service that connects VHD/VHDX files as NBDs (Network Block Devices) and handles BitLocker partitions during system startup.
+nbd-vhdx is a systemd service that connects VHD/VHDX files as NBDs (Network Block Devices) and handles BitLocker partitions during system startup.

 * Prerequisites: